michaelklishin/neocons/README.md

 ## Documentation & Examples

-Neocons is a young project and until 1.0 is released and documentation guides are written, it may be challenging to use for anyone except the author.
-For code examples, see our test suite.
+Neocons is fairly rapidly approaching 1.0 and [documentation guides](http://clojureneo4j.info) work has recently (June 2012) started.

-Once documentation site is up, we will update this document.
+For more examples, see our test suite.

 ## Community